varunbzv/Mole_Smash_Game/README.md

 The Mole Smash Game is a digital interactive game implemented in Verilog using a state machine-based design.
 The player must "smash" the mole by pressing the correct switch (sw[x]) corresponding to a randomly lit LED (led[x]).
 Each correct hit advances the game state and increments the score count.
 The game progresses through predefined LED-switch combinations, ending after 32 successful hits.

 This project includes:
-A Finite State Machine (FSM) handling mole appearances and switch detection.
+A Finite State Machine (FSM) handling mole appearances and switch detection next state depend on current state and input though the output depends on currnet state hence moore machine .
 The game logic is implemented using case statements and state transitions.
 A seven-segment display displays a score counter (connected via UBCD and segment decoders).
 Integration-ready with Xilinx Vivado, supporting simulation and implementation on FPGA boards like Basys 3.